lucasvdp/io_test/README.rst

 There are two ways of compiling this application:

 * compile without device tree overlays, you can select the peripheral you want to test from the terminal.
-In this mode registers will be written directly from the application.
+In this mode registers will be written directly from the application (Bare metal).
 * compile with a specific device tree overlay.
 In this mode NCS drivers will be used to control the peripheral.
 Example: